haoyang9804/ISSTA24-Solidity-Study/README.md

+# Evaluation of Solidity Compiler Fuzzers

-# Solidity Compiler Fuzzer Benchmark
+## Solidity Compiler Fuzzer Benchmark

 This benchmark includes 109 historical Solidity compiler bugs distributed over 39 different versions, which are all included in `bugs` folder.